MarketoMA/marketo_ma/README.md

 **It is not necessary to define a mapping for email address as this field is automatically mapped to the Marketo "Email" field.**

-### <a id="webform-integration"></a> Webform Integration (Requires Marketo MA Webform)
+### <a id="contact-integration"></a> Contact form integration (Requires Marketo MA Contact)

-Marketo settings for a given webform are managed on each individual node.
-This section displays a table of all content on the site that may have a webform attached to it and provides an overview of each item's current state.

-- **Title**
-  The title of the webform.
+Marketo settings for a given contact form are managed on the contact form's Marketo tab.
+The following sections are available in the configuration form.

-- **Tracking Enabled**
+- **Enable tracking**
-  A Yes/No value indicating if tracking is currently enabled for this webform.
+  A Yes/No value indicating if tracking is currently enabled for this contact form.

-- **Components Mapped**
-  The number of form components that have been mapped to a Marketo field.

-- **Manage**
+- **Field Map**
-  A direct link to the Marketo component mapping page for this webform.
+  This is a table of contact form fields.
+Each field has a select list to choose Marketo field that should be updated when a customer submits the contact form.

-## Configuring a Webform for tracking
+## Configuring a contact form for tracking

-These steps assume you already have a webform and components defined.
-Instructions for creating a webform can be found here http://drupal.org/documentation/modules/webform.
+These steps assume you already have a contact form and fields defined.
+Instructions for creating a contact form can be found here <https://www.drupal.org/documentation/modules/contact>.

-1. Ensure the Marketo MA Webform module is enabled.
+1. Ensure the Marketo MA Contact module is enabled.

-2. From the Webform Integration section of the Marketo MA module configuration page, click the Edit link for the webform you would like to configure.
-Alternatively you can view the webform node directly and click the Marketo link found on the Webform tab.
-The direct path to the setup page will be node/%nodeid/webform/marketo.
+2. On the contact form edit page there will be a tab to configure Marketo MA.
+Click the link or navigate to `admin/structure/contact/{contact_form_id}/marketo`.

-3. Enable or disable lead capture for this webform by toggling the "Capture Data" checkbox.
+3. Enable or disable lead capture for this contact form by toggling the "Capture Data" checkbox.
 When this setting is unchecked, no data will be sent to Marketo.

-4. Assuming you have defined components for this webform you will see a table of all components and their associated Marketo mappings.
+4. You will see a list of contact form fields with all their associated Marketo mappings.
 Use the select boxes in the Marketo column to map each field.
-The options available to you are defined in the "Field Definition" section of the the Marketo MA config screen.
+The options available to you are defined in the "Field Definition" section of the the Marketo MA config page (`admin/config/services/marketo-ma#edit-field-tab`).
    **At a minimum must have a field mapped to the Marketo Email if you want data to be captured.**

-5. Save the form
+5. Save the Marketo MA contact configuration form.